In this guide

 Key takeaway: The 2026 FIFA World Cup (USA/Mexico/Canada) will be the most traded sporting event in prediction market history.
 Early prediction market odds have Brazil, France, and England as co-favourites, with host nation USA as a value dark horse.

-The 2026 FIFA World Cup kicks off in June across the United States, Mexico, and Canada — the first 48-team tournament in World Cup history.
-Prediction markets are already pricing winner probabilities, group outcomes, and individual player markets months in advance.
+The 2026 FIFA World Cup commences in June across the United States, Mexico, and Canada — marking the inaugural 48-team format in World Cup competition.
+Prediction markets are already establishing probabilities for tournament victors, group-stage outcomes, and athlete-specific contracts well before the opening whistle.

 Current prediction market odds (as of May 2026)